NETWAYS/check_cloud_aws/README.md

 ### Health Status

-A general status based on the RSS feed on the AWS Health Page
+A general status based on the RSS feed on the AWS Health Page.

 ```
 Usage: